What executive or manager doesn't dream of having a clear live view of all of thier organization's progress?

 For the Launch widget it’s even simpler.
 If you want to follow every task, there's no need to apply filters.
 Just click on the menu icon and add the view to your dashboard.

 You should now have a nice dashboard with all the information you want to monitor at the same location.
 The dashboard will always be up to date.
-No need to dive into individual projects or other apps, or ask anyone for a status report.
+No need to dive into individual projects or other tools, or ask anyone for a status report.

 We've introduced you to the Dashboard view with cross-department projects but feel free to tweak it to your needs!